Laura Tingle: Publicity in the Australian media

 On the eve of the referendum vote for the Albanese Government's proposal for an Aboriginal and Torres Strait Islander Voice to Parliament, Tingle wrote on the ABC that "a No vote — and how we got to one — will change the way we see ourselves, and send the most unloving of messages to Indigenous Australians".
 In the aftermath of the defeat of the referendum for the Voice, Tingle reiterated that the "campaign and its aftermath have confirmed we are in new political territory where there seems to be little restraint, or even regard for the truth."

 In a response to an audience question at a book launch for journalist David Marr's book Killing for Country, Tingle referred the internal ABC Voice Tracker as an inadequate measure of balanced reporting, commenting that "this is nuts... completely sick...
 In the interests of trying to be balanced ... we've ended up not doing a good job of covering the referendum debate."

 In a statement issued on 14 October 2023, Tingle clarified her remarks from the book launch, stating "this is an issue that I think is an exceptionally difficult one for the media generally, not just the ABC, and not just in terms of this campaign, at a time when political messaging is splintering into social media messaging, and the old rules of political campaigning are changing ...
 The ABC has provided unprecedented levels of coverage from around the country of the referendum campaign, particularly from Indigenous voices, and I'm very proud of the work my colleagues have done in often very stressful circumstances."

 Throughout May 2024, Tingle argued on a number of platforms that Peter Dutton was weaponizing migrants for political reasons.
 In a post-budget column for the AFR on 17 May 2024, subsequently published to the ABC on 18 May 2024, Tingle wrote that "the significance of a major political leader [Dutton] playing so divisive a card on our community is a step that shouldn't go unnoticed ...
 It is deadly simple, but very dangerous, politics."
 She concluded that "a hugely complex issue has been reduced to a populist and misleading piece of political mischief."

-At the Sydney Writers Festival on 26 May 2024, Tingle expanded on her written statements, stating that, on evening of Dutton's address-in-reply to the budget, "I had this sudden flash of people turning up to try to rent a property or at an auction, and they look a bit different – whatever you define different as – and he has given a licence for them to be abused where people feel they are missing out.
+At the Sydney Writers Festival on 26 May 2024, Tingle expanded on her written statements, stating that on the evening of Dutton's address in reply to the budget, "I had this sudden flash of people turning up to try to rent a property or at an auction, and they look a bit different – whatever you define different as – and he has given a licence for them to be abused where people feel they are missing out.
 We're a racist country, let's face it.
 We always have been and it's very depressing and a terrible prospect for the next election."